Stonehouse, Gloucestershire: Canal

 The Ocean is an ideal wildlife nesting location and a variety of ducks, swans, herons, kingfishers and moorhens can be seen.

 Cotswold Way

 The national trail, Cotswold Way, passes close to Stonehouse.

 Sport

-The football club, Stonehouse Town F.C., located at the north of the town, has four teams, with the top one currently playing in the Northern Senior League.
+The football club, Stonehouse Town F.C., located at the north of the town, has four teams, with the top one currently playing in the Ulhsport Hellenic League Division 1.

 Recreation grounds

 The town has three public recreation grounds, these are Laburnham Playing Field, just west of the High Street, Meadow Road Park, east of the High Street and at Oldends Lane, in the north of the town next to Stonehouse Football Club.

 Green spaces and nature reserve

 On the town side of the A419 next to Court View, near the now derelict Stonehouse and Nailsworth Railway is a small nature reserve, fenced off from public access, that contained a colony of great crested newts.
 Over the years since the estate at Court View has been occupied, the five valleys project were responsible for the reserve and took an annual census of the number of newts.
 In recent years, the census has stopped and the area remains fenced off without any further count.
 A plaque at the reserve shows details of wildlife that can be seen there.